pkdpsn/pkdpsn/README.md

 * 🌍  I'm based in New Delhi
 * ✉️  You can contact me at [pranjalpers@gmail.com](mailto:pranjalpers@gmail.com)
-* 🤝  I'm open to collaborating on
+* 🤝  I'm open to collaborating on ML RL Robotics

 ### Skills